-We have audited the Long Beach Public Transportation Company's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of Long Beach Public Transportation Company's major federal programs for the year ended June 30, 2011.
+We have audited Long Beach Public Transportation Company's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of Long Beach Public Transportation Company's major federal programs for the year ended June 30, 2014.
 Long Beach Public Transportation Company's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
-Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major federal programs is the responsibility of Long Beach Public Transportation Company's management.
-Our responsibility is to express an opinion on Long Beach Public Transportation Company's compliance based on our audit.